Kathy Hinde

 BALTIC AMBER – IT’S ELECTRIC!

 On my first morning in Kaliningrad, I wandered out to find the flea market which often takes place near the Wrangle Tower.
 It was a bit of a mixed bag, and probably not its peak time of year.
-I found a mixture of sellers, some of whom obviously collect items to sell, and have some interesting articles on fold out tables in the best spots by the pavement… alongside other folk who are clearly trying to sell anything they kind find, and in less prominent spots in muddy patches, their items arranged on outstretched bin-bags, bits of cloth and cardboard.
+I found a mixture of sellers, some of whom obviously collect items to sell, and have some interesting articles on fold out tables in the best spots by the pavement… alongside other folk who are clearly trying to sell anything they can find, and in less prominent spots in muddy patches, their items arranged on outstretched bin-bags, bits of cloth and cardboard.
 I feel a little melancholic at this evidence of people clearly struggling to make ends meet in difficult times.

 Alexei meets me and he helps me purchase few items… (I’m not so confident with my tiny amount of Russian vocabulary yet!).
 I bought a super8 camera – which also has some exposed footage that I’m looking forward to watching.
 Later on, I discovered the camera is definitely in good condition and I can’t wait to use it!